-The PSCNC frequently receives public record requests from third parties for any and/or all applications received by the PSCNC.
-The applications are redacted in accordance with Florida public records law before they are released.
-The PSCNC is not responsible for subsequent redistributions of a redacted application by third parties.
+The PSCNC frequently receives public record requests from third parties for any and/or all application received by the PSCNC.
+The application are redacted in accordance with the Florida public records law before they are released.
+The PSCNC is not responsible for subsequent redistribution of a redacted application by third parties.

-Once again, please feel free to contact me with any questions.
+Once again, please feel free to contact me with any question.